Frequently Asked Questions

 In a sense, instructional quizzes are a form of interactive reading.
 Rather than reading a chapter on nouns and then taking a quiz, for example, students encounter each aspect of nouns in the form of a question, followed by an explanation in the feedback.
 The question, a student’s answer and the feedback introduce an interactive element in a subject usually taught through assigned readings.

 If all students learned well from reading and remembered what they read, interactive exercises might not be necessary.
+But for many students, these quizzes offer more engagement with the topic than reading about it.

 What is different about these quizzes?